neuralvis/elpa-mirror/melpa/isearch+-readme.txt

      predicates, which incorporate particular patterns and
      distances.
 You can then simply add such a predicate using `C-z &' (no prompting for pattern or distance).

+   Typically you add (`C-z &', `C-z %', etc.) a filter predicate to those already active, or you remove one (`C-z -').
+Adding is implicitly an AND operation: the list of current predicates must all be satisfied.
+You can also OR a predicate against either the entire ANDed list of predicates (`C-z ||') or against only the last-added one (`C-z |1').
+And you can complement either the entire ANDed list (`C-z ~~') or just the last-added predicate (`C-z ~1').

+   This ORing and NOTing, together with adding and removing predicates in a given order (implicitly ANDing them), gives you complete Boolean combination flexibility.

+   The list of filter predicates is always a conjunction.
+But you can use, as any of the conjuncts, a predicate that implements a disjunction or a negation.
+Or you can replace the entire list by a single predicate that implements a disjunction or a negation.

    When you use one of the commands that adds a filter predicate as advice to `isearch-filter-predicate' you can be prompted for two